skylar2k/SXOS-CheatDB/README.md

 # SXOS Cheat DB

-titleid db can be found at http://nswdb.com/
+This is a collection of cheat codes for use with Team Xecutor's SXOS CFW on Nintendo Switch Title ID database can be found at http://nswdb.com/

 # Current titles